geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 5. Minimize your Windows PowerShell window (do NOT close it as you will use it later).

-6. Select the **Internet Explorer** icon on the taskbar at the bottom of the page and select the **Microsoft 365 admin center** tab that displays the **Organization Profile** page from the prior task.
+6. Select the **Internet Explorer** icon on the taskbar at the bottom of the page and select the **Microsoft 365 admin center** tab that was left open from the prior task.

 7. In the left-hand navigation pane, under **Settings**, select **Domains**.